mattermost/docs/source/cloud/cloud-integrations/cloud-outgoing-webhooks.rst

 Messages with advanced formatting can be created by including an :doc:`attachment array <message-attachments>` and :doc:`interactive message buttons <interactive-messages>` in the JSON payload.

 .. note::
   `Enable integrations to override usernames <https://docs.mattermost.com/administration/config-settings.html#enable-integrations-to-override-usernames>`__ must be set to `true` in `config.json` to override usernames.
-Enable them from **System Console > Integrations > Custom Integrations** in prior versions or **System Console > Integrations > Integration Management** in versions after 5.12 or ask your System Administrator.
+Enable them from **System Console > Integrations > Integration Management** or ask your System Administrator.
 If not enabled, the username is set to `webhook`.

  Similarly, `Enable integrations to override profile picture icons <https://docs.mattermost.com/administration/config-settings.html#enable-integrations-to-override-profile-picture-icons>`__ must be set to `true` in `config.json` to override usernames.
-Enable them from **System Console > Integrations > Custom Integrations** in prior versions or **System Console > Integrations > Integration Management** in versions after 5.12 or ask your System Administrator.
+Enable them from **System Console > Integrations > Integration Management** or ask your System Administrator.
 If not enabled, the icon of the creator of the webhook URL is used to post messages.

 Tips and Best Practices
 ------------------------